The Government has produced important advice to building owners on the maintenance of smoke control systems which is available to download here.

 Further advice and support

 You can get professional advice from a qualified engineer with relevant experience in fire safety and the installation and maintenance of smoke control systems.
 This advice should come from a chartered professional that is registered with an accredited body.

-If you are in any doubt about your responsibilities when it comes to smoke control maintenance please contact Avon Fire & Rescue Service, Technical Fire Safety Department.
+If you are in any doubt about your responsibilities when it comes to smoke control maintenance please contact Avon Fire & Rescue Service, Business Fire Safety Department.